ningpengtao-coder/gitlab-foss/doc/user/project/pipelines/job_artifacts.md

 >**Note:**
 The latest artifacts are considered as the artifacts created by jobs in the latest pipeline that succeeded for the specific ref.
 Artifacts for other pipelines can be accessed with direct access to them.
+This means, for example, that if multiple pipelines run against the same ref, only one will have artifacts available via a link that refers to that ref.

 The structure of the URL to download the whole artifacts archive is the following: